 Perth may bear the brunt of being one of the remotest capital cities anywhere in the world, but for us living on the west coast this is hardly a disadvantage — it just means that we have a vast wilderness waiting to be explored right on our doorstep.
 These top hikes in and around Perth will help you see a small slice of it.

-Here are five options for getting out and exploring this weekend.
+Here are 5 of Perth’s top hikes for getting out and exploring this weekend.
 For some, you don’t even need to leave the city lights behind you, it’s right under your nose.

 Photos by Luke Nicholson

 Check out some of our micros from WA